 The similarity here is that we try to give AI an arbitrary goal:—a sub-goal of benevolence—because of its possible relations with other hypothetical superintelligence, not with the hypothetical FAI of Nelson’s proposal—but alien AI instead.
 However, there is no message to future AI in Bostrom’s proposal.

-“Roco’s Basilisk” is another idea, which implies information exchange between currently living people and future AI.
-However, in that case, information is moving "retrocausaly" via a so-called "acausal" deal.
+“Roko’s Basilisk” is another idea, which implies information exchange between currently living people and future AI.
+However, in that case, information is moving "retrocausally" via a so-called "acausal" deal.
 The idea is that future AI will punish those people, who didn't invest enough in its creation, thus increasing the probability of its appearing (Auerbach, 2014).

 The idea got a bad reputation after it was posted on the LessWrong forum but I will show later that some acausal deals with future AI could be beneficial and even inevitable.